 For starters, the vast majority of North Korea’s conventional artillery is not in a position to reach Seoul and they suck at ranging it anyway.
 That’s something we’ve seen when they tried to bombard a South Korean island some years ago.
 Only 20% of shells even made it to land, much less on target.
 Their ballistic missiles wouldn’t carry nuclear weapons at this juncture as their technology isn’t quite there yet and they’d be almost certainly be shot down by our missile defense systems anyway.

 There’s actually not that much fire power that could make it through to the populated areas in a live fire situation (I realize there are lots of doomsday predictions out there, but I don’t buy them based on my research of their capabilities).

-Secondly, Seoul is effectively one big bomb shelter with the ability to harbor nearly 85% of it’s residents almost immediately.
+Secondly, Seoul is effectively one big bomb shelter with the ability to shelter nearly 85% of it’s residents almost immediately.

 Lazy rhetoric like this hurts the President’s cause in the end.
 Over the past six months, it appeared he had cleaned his act up in regards to just saying outright stupid things (I realize some of the insults on twitter bother people but that’s not my concern here).
 There was a regression the past few days that is disappointing.
 Someone in the West Wing needs to explain how idiotic he sounds, even if it risks their job to do so.

 I realize that saying this might make me unpopular among some of his more serious supporters, but I’ve always said I’ll call balls and strikes on Trump.
 I don’t belabor a lot of the moral stuff from his past because I think it’s pointless.
 He’s President, I can’t change that, and I even support most of what he’s done.
 I think a lot of the daily criticisms are meaningless politics.